-Walking backwards, sand the same path again.
+Walking backward, sand the same path again.
 Raise the drum upon completion of this pass.
 Sand the entire floor area, overlapping about four inches on each new cut.

 If your floor is severely cupped or curled, make the first cut at a 45-degree angle to the direction of the wood grain (see above diagram).
 Otherwise, always sand with the direction of the wood grain.

 If the sanding rate slows, your sheet is probably clogged or worn out.
 Stop sanding and change it.
 Otherwise, you will get burn marks and damage to the floor.

 After the main wood floor sanding, use the edger disc sander to sand near the walls and in areas, the drum sander won't reach.
 Move the disc edger in a brisk left-to-right, semi-circular motion.
 (Use the same grit abrasive as on the drum sander.)

 Do not attempt to remove 100% of the old finish during this first sanding.
 Subsequent sandings will remove any residual amounts.
 Vacuum the entire floor.